UV Light Intensity Measurement and Its Units

 This UV light tester is equipped with 9 probes and the host intelligently recognizes the connected probes.
 The 9 probes cover the UVC, UVB and UVA bands.
 The 9 probes have different measurement ranges and the units can be switched.
 Both traditional mercury lamps and emerging LED light sources can be tested by the 9 probes.

-The intensity of ultraviolet light has a great relationship with the distance, angle and position between the measured position and the light source, so we must pay attention to that when measuring the intensity of the ultraviolet light source.
+The ultraviolet light intensity has a great relationship with the distance, angle and position between the measured position and the light source, so we must pay attention to that when measuring the intensity of the ultraviolet light source.
 We shall select a proper test position.

 In addition, the unit of the UV light tester itself is also very important.
 It is necessary to choose a suitable unit according to the actual intensity of the UV light source.
 For example, the conversion of Uv light intensity measurement unit is 1 mW / cm² = 1000 μW / cm².
 For example, if a high-power light source is selected, the uv light tester only has μW / cm² units, then the measured data will be very large, which is inconvenient for reading.
 If it is a low-power light source, we choose uv light tester of mW / cm², the measured data will be very small.
 The measured data may be 0 because the actual data is smaller than the resolution of the instrument, so such a measurement is meaningless.